webxdc/webxdc-dev/README.md

 This means an instance may flash briefly with old state when it is opened for the first time after startup.

-The UI also lets you clear the state - this refreshes both server and client state, and is as if you restarted `webxdc-dev`.
+The UI also lets you clear the state with the `reset` button - this refreshes both server and client state, and is as if you restarted `webxdc-dev`.

 ### Running a directory